Southern massive stars at high angular resolution. Physical separations and mass ratios: Results and discussion

 \subsection{Separations versus mass ratios}

-Combining the results of Sections~\ref{sec:results:separations} and \ref{sec:results:masses} we can now show the results of Figure~\ref{fig:smash} in physical units, i.e.\ projected separation versus mass ratio.
-This is done in Figures~\ref{fig:sepmass} and \ref{fig:sepmasscorr}, where in the latter figure the same cleaned sample is presented as in the earlier figures.
-The most striking result is the lack of massive companions at projected separations greater than 100 AU, i.e.\ in the top right area of the figure.
+Combining the results of Sects.~\ref{sec:results:separations} and \ref{sec:results:masses} we can now show the results of Fig.~\ref{fig:smash} in physical units, i.e.,\ projected separation versus mass ratio.
+This is done in Figs.~\ref{fig:sepmass} and \ref{fig:sepmasscorr}, where the latter figure focuses on the cleaned sample limited to $\Delta H\leq4$.
+While we note the absence of twin binaries ($q>0.95$), the most striking result is probably the lack of high-mass-ratio companions at projected separations greater than 100 AU, i.e.,\ in the top right area of the figure.
 At these separations, no companions with mass ratios greater than 0.8 are detected except for those with upper limits on their mass.
-This mass limit decreases towards larger separations, with no companions with mass ratios greater than $~\sim0.7$ detected above 1000~AU, and no companions with mass ratios greater than $\sim0.5$ detected above $10^4$ AU.
-We tentatively derive an upper envelope delimiting the avoidance zone in the upper-right corner from the populated area below the curve:
+This mass-ratio limit decreases toward larger separations, with no companions with mass ratios greater than $~\sim0.7$ detected above 1000~AU, and no companions with mass ratios greater than $\sim0.5$ detected above $10^4$ AU.
+We tentatively derived an upper envelope delimiting the avoidance zone in the upper-right corner from the populated area below the curve:

-It is beyond the scope of this paper to interpret trend(s) of mass ratio with orbital separation.
-Ultimately, the physical reasons for such trends root in a complex of factors.
-It is however, typically, assumed that components of binaries wider than a few hundred AU formed nearly independently of one another \citep[e.g.,][]{WhiteGhez2001, moe2017, ElBadryRix2019a, ElBadryRix2019b}.
+It is beyond the scope of this paper to interpret these trends.
+Ultimately, the physical reasons for these trends are rooted in a complex set of factors.
+It is typically assumed, however, that components of binaries wider than a few hundred AU form nearly independently of one another \citep[e.g.,][]{WhiteGhez2001, moe2017, ElBadryRix2019a, ElBadryRix2019b}.
 Components that assembled at closer separations probably form in a highly correlated way.
-A decline in the maximum mass ratio $q_{\rm crit}$ for massive stars is also reported by \citet[][figure~4]{moe2017}, though the onset of the decline occurs at a much shorter separation (at about an orbital period of $10^{1.5}$~d).
+A decline in the maximum mass ratio $q_{\rm crit}$ for massive stars is also reported by \citet[][Fig.~4]{moe2017}, though the onset of the decline occurs at a much shorter separation (at about an orbital period of $10^{1.5}$~d).